microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/06.using-cards/README.md

 ## Rich Cards

 Most channels support rich content.
 In this sample we explore the different types of rich cards your bot may use.
+A key to good bot design is to send interactive media, such as Rich Cards.
+There are several different types of Rich Cards, which are as follows:

+- Animation Card
+- Audio Card
+- Hero Card
+- Receipt Card
+- Sign In Card
+- Thumbnail Card
+- Video Card

+When [designing the user experience](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-user-experience?view=azure-bot-service-4.0#cards) developers should consider adding visual elements such as Rich Cards.

 ## Deploy the bot to Azure